 The BAS FSE program creates a pathway to allow students to potentially strive towards additional higher education degrees (Masters, JD, MD, etc.)

-Applicants to the Bachelor of Technology in Applied Design are selected on a competitive basis.
+Applicants to the Bachelor of Applied Science in Funeral Service Education are selected on a competitive basis.
 This program has application and qualification requirements with an application deadline unique to the program.
 Program information sessions and specialized advising is available before applying to this program.